 Overview of the contents of Gaia Early Data Release 3.
 Image credit: ESA/Gaia/DPAC.
 Image license: CC BY-SA 3.0 IGO.
 Acknowledgement: Image was created by Sarah Poletti.

 Information about the Gaia Early Data Release 3 (Gaia EDR3) is maintained at https://www.cosmos.esa.int/web/gaia/earlydr3 .
-Gaia EDR3 is scheduled for 3 December 2020.
-Gaia EDR3 will deliver improved astrometry, with significantly improved parallaxes and proper motions, and mean photometry.
+Gaia EDR3 was published on 3 December 2020 at 12:00 CET.
+Gaia EDR3 delivers improved astrometry, with significantly improved parallaxes and proper motions, and mean photometry.
 The parallax improvement is typically 20% with respect to Gaia DR2, and the proper motions are typically a factor two better than in Gaia DR2.

 Gaia Early Data Release 3 in numbers